Attractions in Orvieto

 Festa della Palombella - May/June

-This traditional festival of Orvieto takes place on Ascension Day.
+This traditional festival of Orvieto takes place on Pentecost Day.
 A dove along a route in the air lands in a special canopy at the entrance of the Duomo.
 The dove represents the descent of the Holy Spirit to earth.
 During the celebration, the beautiful Piazza del Duomo is filled with people celebrating this Catholic feast.

 Orvieto con Gusto - September/October